twilson63/chester/readme.md

 # Easy to compile the coffee files to javascript

+This command compiles your coffee script into JavaScript.

 <pre>
   <code>
 cd ./Resources
 chester brew
   </code>
 </pre>

 # Easy to generate models | views | controllers